 If you have not done so already, please be sure to like Backdoor Survival on Facebook to be updated every time there is an awesome new article, news byte, or free survival, prepping or homesteading book on Amazon.
 In addition, when you sign up to receive email updates you will receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 PS – My sincere gratitude goes out to Ron for his help with this article and especially for the photos.
 His wit and sense of humor continually amaze me.
 Be sure to visit Ron’s website at Lanterns, Lamps & Candles.
 His e-book on CD is also amazing!

 Bargain Bin: Cooking outdoors?
 Then for sure you need some cast iron goodies.
 Try these – I own all of them

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits.
-For under $20, there is no excuse not to own this survival basic.
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.

 Lodge Dutch Oven/Camp Stove: I originally purchased this Dutch oven because it was so darn cute.
 But over time, I have learned to love it for its versatility.
 Remember, a camp stove is designed so that you can bake with it by arranging charcoal on top of the lid as well as underneath the Dutch Oven itself.